 After Pregnancy Test:

 - Go to all your prenatal tests and get a healthcare evaluation even if you feel fine.
 We recommend cell-free DNA foetal screening and maternal blood screening for mothers who recently became pregnant.
-Diagnostic tests like chorionic villus sampling and amniocentesis will uncover whether or not your baby is at risk of developing certain birth defects.
+Diagnostic tests like chorionic villus sampling and amniocentesis will uncover whether or not your baby is at risk of developing certain birth defects if blood tests are abnormal.
 Ask your trusted health professional whether you need any vaccinations.
-Mothers are usually expected to have a flu shot after getting pregnant.
+Women are usually expected to have a flu shot after getting pregnant.

 - Your emotional state matters during a pregnancy.
 Practice yoga, meditation and participate in stress-free activities which make you feel good and happy.
 Get plenty of rest and keep yourself mentally and emotionally healthy.